-Sempra Energy, our indirect controlling shareholder, will continue to have control over us after the completion of this offering, and its interests could conflict with yours.
+Sempra Energy has control over us, and its interests could conflict with yours.

-Upon completion of this offering, our indirect controlling shareholder, Sempra Energy, will beneficially own approximately 83.15% of our outstanding Shares (or 81.10% of our outstanding Shares assuming the initial purchasers and the Mexican underwriters exercise their over-allotment options in full).
+Our indirect controlling shareholder, Sempra Energy, beneficially owns approximately 83.15% of our outstanding Shares.
 In addition, Sempra Energy has guaranteed the obligations of LNG Marketing to our LNG terminal and to our pipelines business, has entered into a loan agreement with us, and provides us with various goods and services pursuant to other agreements.
-For a description of material contractual relationships between Sempra Energy and us, see "Certain Relationships and Related Party Transactions."
-By virtue of its ownership of our Shares, Sempra Energy has and will continue to have the ability to determine the outcome of substantially all matters submitted for a vote to our shareholders and thus exercise control over our business policies and affairs, including the following:
+For a description of material contractual relationships between Sempra Energy and us, see "Management-Related Party Transactions and Conflicts of Interests."
+By virtue of its ownership of our Shares, Sempra Energy has and will continue to have the ability to determine the outcome of substantially all matters submitted for a vote to our shareholders and thus exercise control over our business policies and affairs, including the following

-- the composition of our board of directors and, consequently, any determinations of our board with respect to our business direction and policy, including the appointment and removal of our officers; - determinations with respect to mergers, other business combinations and other transactions, including those that may result in a change of control; - whether dividends are paid or other distributions are made and the amount of any such dividends or distributions; - · sales and dispositions of our assets; and - the amount of debt financing that we incur.
+- the composition of our board of directors and, consequently, any determinations of our board with respect to our business direction and policy, including the appointment and removal of our officers; - determinations with respect to mergers, other business combinations and other transactions, including those that may result in a change of control; - whether dividends are paid or other distributions are made and the amount of any such dividends or distributions; - sales and dispositions of our assets; and - the amount of debt financing that we incur.